ianhundere/rpi-k3s/README.md

     - `kubectl get pods -A -o wide`
 4. label the worker nodes
     - `kubectl label node <worker_name> node-role.kubernetes.io/node=""`
-5. if mixing architectures, make sure to include `nodeSelector` to ensure your workloads get deployed to their relevant node especially if your images are tagged specific to the arch:
+5. if mixing architectures, make sure to include `nodeSelector` to ensure your workloads get deployed to their relevant node especially if your images aren't tagged specific to the arch (remember that the plex deployment is tagged specifically for an `x86` node):
     - ```
       nodeSelector:
         kubernetes.io/arch: amd64
+      ```
+    - ```
+      nodeSelector:
+        kubernetes.io/arch: arm64
       ```

 ###### uninstall